 A police officer, acting in the course of their duty in respect of the victim of sexual abuse is exempt from the offence.

-If it is going to be compulsory for everyone to report child sexual abuse, why are there exemptions?
+If it is compulsory for everyone to report child sexual abuse, why are there exemptions?

-We need to ensure that in creating this legal obligation, we do not put children and their families at even greater risk of harm, especially those who may be experiencing family violence.
+We need to ensure that we do not put children and their families at even greater risk of harm, especially those who may be experiencing family violence.

 Won’t child sexual abuse continue to occur if exemptions are allowed?